Pass The Butter Please..

 So, should we or should we not?

 There are many variables that could exacerbate any potential risks, but when all is said and done, only you can make the decision.
 Personally, I limit my usage of concentrates with added diketones, and the ones that have natural traces, I pay them no mind.
-I have also been replacing some of the more high content diketone flavours with alternatives, and for the most part, they’re perfectly acceptable and still provide the yumminess.
+I have also been replacing some of the more high content diketone flavours with alternatives, and for the most part, they’re perfectly acceptable and continue to provide me satisfaction.

 References and Research: